 The module is a practice placement of one hundred days, undertaken in an agency which offers statutory interventions.
 Students will be provided with relevant learning opportunities and supported and supervised by practice learning staff.
 By the end of their placement, students will be expected to evidence their practice against the Professional Capabilities Framework (PCF) at the standard required for students at qualifying level.

-Minimum six months' work experience in a relevant setting.
-GCSEs at grade C/4 in English and Mathematics.
+GCSEs at grade C/4 in English.
 Enhanced DBS check and Occupational Health Clearance.
 Shortlisted applicants will be invited for an interview including selection exercises.

-GCSE at grade 4 or above (or grade C or above for GCSEs taken before 2017) in English Language and Mathematics or equivalent qualification e.g. Functional/Key skills level 2 in numeracy and literacy.
+GCSE at grade 4 or above (or grade C or above for GCSEs taken before 2017) in English Language or equivalent qualification e.g. Functional/Key skills level 2 in literacy.

 Experience gained whilst at school or during the course of a placement undertaken as part of an Access or BTEC course can be included.
 (There is a facility in the electronic process whereby more information about experience can be sought).
 It is very important that you give clear and complete details of your relevant experience in your Personal Statement – what you have done, how many hours per week you have done it and for how long.